ggsplayz/FortniteLauncher/DLLs/ReadMe.md

 # DLLs
-## This folder is for uploading all the redirection dlls
+This folder is made for uploading all the redirection dlls